GreenKubeCloud/GreenKube/docs/architecture.md

 - NodeCollector
-    - Reads node metadata (zones, labels, instance-type labels) using the Kubernetes API and is used as a fallback to populate instance-type information when Prometheus doesn't provide it.
+    - Reads node metadata (zones, labels, instance-type labels) using the Kubernetes API.
+    - Collects comprehensive node information (CPU capacity, architecture, provider) to build accurate instance profiles.
+    - Used as a fallback when Prometheus metrics lack instance-type labels.

 - PodCollector
     - Gathers pod resource request metrics from the K8s API and aggregates